0chain/zwalletcli/README.md

 ### Vesting pool

-Vesting pool allows the transfer of locked tokens to desired destination after a duration set.
+Vesting pool allows the transfer of locked tokens to one or more wallets on a pace set by the pool duration.

 #### Checking vesting pool config - `vp-config`